 Before the Cash Transfer Lab was formally established, Talya assisted with preliminary data analysis of the Alaska Permanent Fund Dividend records and patterns of correlation with maternal health data back in 2015.
 She enjoys cooking and peaceful reading time in Prospect Park.

-Jonah Perrin is a junior student at Duke University studying Political Science and minoring in Spanish and Philosophy.
+Jonah is a senior student at Duke University studying Political Science and minoring in Spanish and Philosophy.
 His interests are in social justice, urban planning, criminal justice reform, and electoral politics.
 Jonah previously interned with the Eviction Lab at Princeton University, where he examined eviction cases as a result of governmental policy, race-based factors, and poverty.
 He was awarded the “Ethics in Place” research award as a Kenan Institute for Ethics Research Fellow for his piece entitled “ Local Campaigns and Civic Engagement During the Coronavirus.”
-Jonah serves as the Political Director of Duke Democrats organization, the co-chair of Duke Votes, and has been heavily involved in political volunteer work with the College Democrats of NC and Orange County Democratic Party.
+Jonah serves as the Political Director of the Duke Democrats organization, the co-chair of Duke Votes, and has been heavily involved in political volunteer work with the College Democrats of NC and Orange County Democratic Party.